kaazing/ios.client/README.md

 About this project
 ------------------
-This is a simple Xcode project that show how to use the Kaazing WebSocekt iOS Client library!
+This is a simple Xcode project that shows how to use the Kaazing WebSocket iOS Client library!

 Requirements
 ------------